-To improve the heat tolerance of buildings and the design of subdivisions
+To improve the heat tolerance of buildings and the design of subdivisions:

-- Encourage improvements in the design of residential and commercial buildings, and new subdivisions Annex 3 - Investigate the potential to partner with other organisations and governments to implement energy efficiency retrofit or upgrade programs - Annex 1
+- encourage improvements in the design of residential and commercial buildings, and new subdivisions annex 3 - Investigate the potential to partner with other organisations and governments to implement energy efficiency retrofit or upgrade programs - annex 1.

-To reduce heat impacts in public spaces
+To reduce heat impacts in public spaces:

-- Design and implement a program of plantings and/or artificial shading of our most visited urban streetscapes and carparks Annex 3 - Playground upgrades and renewals should consider shade options as well as material choices for structures and ground surface to minimise heat impacts - Annex 3 - To ensure places of refuge during heatwaves and other disaster events, with off-grid power for cooling, and transport options for vulnerable people Annex 9
+- design and implement a program of plantings and/or artificial shading of our most visited urban streetscapes and carparks - annex 3 - playground upgrades and renewals should consider shade options as well as material choices for structures and ground surface to minimise heat impacts - annex 3 - to ensure places of refuge during heatwaves and other disaster events, with off-grid power for cooling, and transport options for vulnerable people - annex 9 protections for our natural ecosystems, wildlife corridors and incentives to support conservation annex 6.

-To manage heat stress impacts on biodiversity
+To manage heat stress impacts on biodiversity: